PoCInnovation/Pool2023/Software/day03/Go/README.md

 Those kinds of applications are called [API](https://www.redhat.com/en/topics/api/what-are-application-programming-interfaces), it's an interface exposed to let your application share resources with other applications or consumers.
-For example, you can ask for the weather through a [weather API](https://www.weatherapi.com).
+For example, you can ask for the weather through a [weather API](https://www.weatherapi.com). <!-- markdown-link-check-disable-line -->

 To communicate, APIs usually follow the [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and standard.
 The most popular is [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).